 - SB 395 — New Protections for Students Age 15 and under when Subjected to Custodial Interrogation by Law EnforcementEdLawConnect Blog, 01.09.2018

 - New Handbook Published by State Chancellor’s Office Highlights Best Practices to Promote Diversity in HiringEdLawConnect Blog, 11.30.2016

 - EEOC Limits on Disability-Related Inquiries Regarding Employee Participation in Employer-Sponsored Wellness PlansEdLawConnect Blog, 08.09.2016

 Community & Professional

-Ms. Cuevas served as an attorney scorer for Contra Costa County's moot court and mock trial programs for high school students from 2012-2015.
+Ms. Cuevas currently volunteers as an attorney coach of the Amador Valley High School Mock Trial Team.
+She previously served as an attorney scorer for Contra Costa County's moot court and mock trial programs for high school students from 2012-2015.

 LL.M, University of California, Berkeley School of Law

 M.S.M., University of Akron, College of Business Administration